ausgeknipst-batterie

 We offer our most popular PX625 adapter, for example, in three different versions:

-- The battery adapter printed from conductive filament is a bit more expensive and can be used with cameras where a contact is taken off on the side.
+2. The battery adapter printed from conductive filament is a bit more expensive and can be used with cameras where a contact is taken off on the side.
 For example, with the Leica CL.

-More questions & FAQ
+More Questions & FAQ

 Can I damage my camera if I insert the wrong battery?

 You need to be careful with some camera models where the light meter is constantly active and therefore should ideally be covered.
 For example, some Rollei 35 models, the Olympus 35 SP, or the external Olympus Pen F light meter.
-In such cases, either a light-tight storage pouch or a cover, like the ones we sell in our shop, helps:
+In such cases, either a light-tight storage bag or a cover, like the ones we sell in our shop, helps:

 Information on proper disposal and recycling options